 Note: If you are seeking additional employment due to serious, urgent, and unforeseen financial problems, you may be eligible for off-campus work authorization based on economic hardship.

-If you have any questions about off-campus work authorization, please contact an OISS J-1 advisor.
+If you have questions about off-campus work authorization, please contact an OISS J-1 advisor.

 J-1 visa sponsors have the authority to set their own rules regarding employment for the students under their sponsorship.
 Students with DS-2019 issued by another visa sponsor (e.g. Fulbright) must contact their sponsor directly for information about employment authorization possibilities.